 It’s likely that tolerance among Americans increased in the 1950s, 1960s, and 1970s, at least toward groups such as Catholics, Jews, and African Americans.
 Yet researchers who have attempted to assess trends in tolerance during that period have reached conflicting conclusions, with some finding a rise in tolerance and others finding no change.6 A key problem is that there is very little data on tolerance prior to the mid-1970s.

 For the period since the mid-1970s we have a good bit more evidence, and it suggests that on the whole Americans have become increasingly tolerant.7 Figure 4 shows a steady rise in the share who approve of racial intermarriage.
 The General Social Survey has asked its speaking, teaching, and book questions since the early-to-mid 1970s.
 Figure 5 shows that Americans have become significantly more tolerant toward homosexuals, anti-religious persons, communists, and “militarists.”
 The World Values Survey has asked its neighbor question since the early 1980s.
 Figure 6 shows a sustained high level of tolerance toward persons of a different race and a rise in tolerance of homosexuals.
-Figure 7 shows data from Pew, Gallup, and GSS questions about whether homosexuality should be accepted by society, homosexuals should have equal job opportunity rights, gay and lesbian sex should be legal, and same-sex marriage should be legal, and gay and lesbian couples should be allowed to adopt children.
+Figure 7 shows data from Pew, Gallup, and GSS questions about whether homosexuality should be accepted by society, homosexuals should have equal job opportunity rights, gay and lesbian sex should be legal, same-sex marriage should be legal, and gay and lesbian couples should be allowed to adopt children.
 It too suggests an increase in tolerance.8

 Tolerance toward racists hasn’t increased, according to the General Social Survey data in figure 5.
 One possible reason is that race, racial prejudice, and racial discrimination are particularly sensitive in the context of America’s history.
 Another is that racism is viewed as more “politically incorrect” than other controversial views, even communist, militarist, or anti-religious beliefs.
 Or maybe this is because the group “racists” is defined by an incorrect factual belief (“Blacks are genetically inferior”) rather by a preference (against religion, for having the military run the country, and so on).